Aquanty/rtd-hgs/docs/source/index.rst

 #. **rfrac** Fracture retardation factor [-].

+| Assigns a uniform value for the fracture retardation factor,
+  :math:`R_f` (Equation :ref:
-Assigns a uniform value for the fracture retardation factor, :math:`R_f` (Equation :ref:`eq:fracture_retardation` ), for all discrete fracture zones in the domain.
-The default value is 1.0 (no attenuation).
+| ), for all discrete fracture zones in the domain.
+The default value is
+  1.0 (no attenuation).

 --------------